saiguru-2005/text-to-speech/README.md

 # text-to-specch
-#any thing we tyoe in engine.say functipon it will speaks
+#any thing we type in engine.say functipon it will speaks